geopm/geopm/service/README.md

 has permissions to load all signals and controls from all IOGroups but does not load the ProfileIOGroup that provides signals derived from the user application.
-The PlatformIO loaded by geopmd provides the implemenation for the GEOPM service D-Bus interfaces.
+The PlatformIO loaded by geopmd provides the implementation for the GEOPM service D-Bus interfaces.

 Signals and Controls